elicsiegel/Medio/docs/component-hierarchy.md

 **App**
  - Header with Title and Greeting Container
- - AuthRoutes
+ - AuthRoutes: "/login" and "/signup"
+ - Route to Story Index Container: "/"
- - Route to Story Detail Container
+ - Route to Story Detail Container: "stories/:storyId"
- - Route to Story Form Container (for editing and creating)
+ - Route to Story Form Container: "stories/new" and "stories/:storyId/edit" (for editing and creating)

 **GreetingContainer**
  - Greeting